akshaytrikha/akshaytrikha.github.io/_posts/2021-07-16-neural-style-transfer-webcam.markdown

 1. A very fun fact about using TensorFlow.js is that your browser is locally running inference, and all your data is kept on your device.

-2. You have to do a lot of things asynchonously e.g. fetching the models, loading the models, running inference.
+2. You have to do a lot of things asynchronously e.g. fetching the models, loading the models, running inference.
 Timing all of this was how I decided to introduce the delay of 400ms.

 3. tfjs is slightly different to using tf in python in small ways.
 You have to use methods like `tf.ready().then(() => {})` that returns a promise when tfjs is ready (if the WebGL backend is ready).